gentlee/react-redux-cache/README.md

 `react`, `react-redux` and `fast-deep-equal` are optional peer dependencies:
   - `react` required if `initializeForReact` is used.
-  - `react-redux` required if `reduxCustomStoreHooks` is not provided while initilizing Redux cache for React.
+  - `react-redux` required if `reduxCustomStoreHooks` is not provided while initializing Redux cache for React.
 Not needed for Zustand.
   - `fast-deep-equal` required if `deepComparisonEnabled` cache option is enabled (default is true).
 Option fallbacks to `false` if not installed.

 ```sh